Our partner

 Balance your sleep, exercise and eating.
 Avoid too much caffeine.

-Bipolar I with Psychotic features; Borderline Personality disorder; Generalized anxiety disorder
+Bipolar I with Psychotic features; Borderline Personality disorder; GAD

 Forum Rules